Laser therapy energizes living systems.

 By increasing energy available in this readily accessible form, laser light is able to greatly stimulate the biological function of cells, tissue, and systems and even raise overall vital energy throughout the individual.
 "Bio" stimulation = Life stimulation!

 When energy is available, the body can heal itself.

-Laser therapy has been shown to stimulate the regeneration of bone, blood, the lining of blood vessels, cartilage, nerve, and muscle.
+Laser therapy has been shown to stimulate the regeneration of bone, blood, the lining of blood vessels, cartilage, cochlear hair cells, central and peripheral nerve, and muscle.
 Moreover, it has been documented to enhance the quality of healed tissue.
 Laser therapy may be an ideal treatment.
 It may not only effectively address many medical conditions but also has been widely reported to improve health and wellbeing as evidenced by a host of biological markers.

 To learn more about what scientists have reported about the mechanisms and benefits of low intensity laser therapy, visit

 - Antimicrobial Effects